 Over the past year, Costco has been making noise in the alcohol market.
 In Georgia, they are legally allowed to sell liquor, but it is shop separated from the rest of the building.
 I can only assume that they have done this to side step the liquor laws in Georgia.
 It was a good call!
 They have some pretty awesome prices for the spirits, especially if you are looking for a steal when it comes to handles.
-When I buy Scotch, I can usually find the best deal here for some reason.
+When I buy whiskey or vodka, I can usually find the best deal here.

 I have been waiting to try this bourbon for awhile, especially after reading all of the mixed reviews.
 Now, there is mixing bourbon, and their is sipping bourbon.
 When it comes my taste, I prefer sipping it neat.
 The other intriguing part about all of these reviews was that you could land a liter of this stuff for about $20.
 Sounds like a steal, right?
 Needless to say, when we had a small reunion this last weekend with four of my brothers in town at the same time, I was pretty pumped to break into this bottle with the men of my family.

 My pops and I are really the whiskey drinkers of the family.
 He has a heart for Scotch and mine leans towards bourbon.
 We were both able to enjoy the first two pours, neat of course, and sat to talk about it.

 Before I judge a bourbon, I really like to enjoy the pour from start to finish.
 Sometimes your mouth just needs to adjust to the alcohol content and flavors involved to give the liquor a proper final score.